30 Times Katy Perry's Hair & Makeup Was Pure Beauty Gold

 It's hard to believe that she's been surprising us all for nearly a decade.
 That's right, she first hit the mainstream music scene in 2008 with her industry-crushing hit "I Kissed a Girl" — and she's kept us on our toes ever since.
 Between her epic wig collection and the unexpected lipstick shades she created with CoverGirl, we're always waiting with bated breath to see what's next.

-In honor of Perry turning the big 3-2 tomorrow, we've rounded up our favorite beauty looks — further proof that she's always been the badass beauty chameleon we all know and love today.
+In honour of Perry turning the big 3-2 tomorrow, we've rounded up our favourite beauty looks — further proof that she's always been the badass beauty chameleon we all know and love today.

 Click through our slideshow to see just how much the star has changed over the years.
 Happy birthday, Katy!